Wandalen/wTools/module/experimental/wca/docs/feature/005_command_routing.md

 The prefix-search command (a name followed by a dot) lists all commands whose names begin with that prefix.
 The detail command (a name followed by dot and question mark) shows detailed information for matching commands.

 Internal commands bypass normal verification.
-The executor detects them by checking whether the command name ends with a dot or question mark, and routes them to exec_internal_command instead of exec_command.
+The executor detects them by checking whether the command name ends with a dot or question mark, and routes them to the internal command handler instead of the user command handler.
 This means they do not require a registered Command entry in the Dictionary.

 ### Cross-References